alpacahq/alpaca-trade-api-python/README.md

 ## Raw Data vs Entity Data
-By default the data returned from the api or streamed via StreamConn is wrapped with an Entity object for ease of use.<br>
-Some users may prefer working with raw python objects (lists, dicts, ...). <br>You have 2 options to get the raw data:
+By default the data returned from the api or streamed via StreamConn is wrapped with an Entity object for ease of use.
+Some users may prefer working with vanilla python objects (lists, dicts, ...).
+You have 2 options to get the raw data:

 * Each Entity object as a `_raw` property that extract the raw data from the object.
-* If you only want to work with raw data, and avoid casting to Entity (which may take more time, casting back and forth) <br>you could pass `raw_data` argument to `Rest()` object or the `StreamConn()` object.
+* If you only want to work with raw data, and avoid casting to Entity (which may take more time, casting back and forth) you could pass `raw_data` argument to `Rest()` object or the `StreamConn()` object.

 ## Support and Contribution